State transfer with separable optical beams and variational quantum algorithms with classical light: Implementation of variational quantum classifier algorithm with classical light

 \subsection{Beam preparation with classical light}

-First of all, if $|\psi(x)\rangle$ (give in equation (\ref{encoding 1})) belongs to $N$--dimensional Hilbert space ${\cal H}^N$, we may choose $N$ orthonormal Laguerre Gauss modes of classical light.
-There is no need to first prepare the beam corresponding to $|0\rangle $ (i.e., $|LG_{00}) $ beam, i.e., a Laguerre-Gauss mode with both radial and azimuthal index equal to zero), followed by some transformations on it.
-The beam $|\psi({\bf x}))$ corresponding to the state $|\psi ({\bf x})\rangle $ (given in equation (\ref{encoding 1})) can be directly prepared.
+First of all, we replace $|\psi(x)\rangle$ (give in equation (\ref{encoding 1})) by $|\psi({\bf x}))$, which is obtained by superposition of $N$ orthonormal Laguerre Gauss modes of classical light.
+The beam $|\psi({\bf x}))$ can be directly prepared using spatial light modulator \cite{Forbes16}.
 That is to say,

-Recall that $|LG_{0i}) $ represents a classical beam with OAM mode index equal to `$i$' and radial mode index equal to $0$.
+There is no need to first prepare the beam corresponding to $|0\rangle $ (i.e., $|LG_{00}) $ beam, and follow it up by some unitary transformations to arrive at $|\psi({\bf x}))$.